gafusion/EFIT/docs/namelist.rst

 OPTIN
 -----

-OPTIN is the optional namelist that can be read from the efit.input instead of using the interactive command line inputs.
+OPTIN is the optional namelist that can be read from efit.input instead of using the interactive command line inputs.

 .. csv-table:: OPTIN
    :file: tables/optin.csv
+   :widths: 15,15,70
+   :header-rows: 1

+IN0
+---

+IN0 is an optional namelist that can be read from efit.input and supercedes the values set in the IN1 namelist.
+It only includes scalar control parameters.
+These values are ignored when running in snap mode (no reason to use this).

+.. csv-table:: IN0
+   :file: tables/in0.csv
    :widths: 15,15,70
    :header-rows: 1